httpwg/wg-materials/ietf105/minutes.md

 Relationship with SRI?
 How do they interact?

-Reoberto Peon: Structured Headers: it would be nice to encode this in binary
+Roberto Peon: Structured Headers: it would be nice to encode this in binary

 Jeffrey Yasskin: The SRI question should go to W3C